There are hundreds, if not thousands, of online AP courses. So how are you supposed to find the best one for you?

 Choosing the Right Online AP Course: Final Thoughts

 There are high-quality AP online classes available out there, with excellent teaching, good exam prep, and engaging material.
-There are also less amazing online offerings, with frustrating technological meltdowns, vanishing instructors, and soul-crushing assessments.
-I’ve listed some highly-praised options and some less beloved, but this is by no means a comprehensive accounting of every course available.
+There are also less amazing online offerings, with frustrating technological meltdowns, vanishing instructors, and long assessments.
+I've listed some highly-praised options and some that aren't as well-liked, but this is by no means a comprehensive accounting of every course available.
+You should also make sure you set aside study time for you AP exams, just like you would if you were taking an AP class in your school.

 I'm sure you've noticed that some APs are easier to find online than others, and some have more options than others.
 This means a few well-known APs (World History, English Language) are conspicuously absent from this list of the best online AP courses.
 Keep in mind what's available when you are planning your online AP coursework, and do research carefully!
 A smart investment in an online AP course can have a great payoff.